ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt6-analytics.md

 - [Part 4: Setting up Travis-CI for automating deployment](https://shahayush.com/2020/05/web-pelican-pt4-travisci)
 - [Part 5: Integrate Disqus comments with Pelican](https://shahayush.com/2020/05/web-pelican-pt5-disqus)

-Upto this point, you have created and hosted your static website on github pages/ custom domain and also learnt to integrate disqus comments.
-Now, we will learn to integrate google analytics in our site in so that you can analyze in-depth detail about the visitors on your website.
+Up to this point, you have created and hosted your static website on GitHub pages/ custom domain and also learned to integrate Disqus comments.
+Now, we will learn to integrate google analytics into our site in so that you can analyze in-depth detail about the visitors on your website.

 - Create an account for google analytics by visiting this link: [Analytics - Create Account](https://analytics.google.com/analytics/web/provision/#/provision/create).
 Write an account name.